280 Character Witness

 Wow.

+Leave all that in.
 Turn to your friend, Sarah.

 Can you see her?
+Yes, I can.
+All right.

 All right.

-But I think also, as I've, you know, sort of started arguing before a little bit, there is the like intra Twitter argument, like my feet is good, whether I'm Hitler himself or
+what do you think nomi was that convincing to you I think that's good, but I think also, as I've, you know, sort of started arguing before a little bit, there is the like intra Twitter argument, like my feet is good, whether I'm Hitler himself or

+I'm Troy.
 And then there's the question of Sarah and Troy being friends outside of Twitter.

-So I think my take is even if Troy's Twitter isn't the best Twitter in the world,
+So I think my take is: even if Troy's Twitter isn't the best Twitter in the world,

-the fact that you're friends outside of Twitter means that I think you can cut him some slacks
+the fact that you're friends outside of Twitter means that I think you can cut him some slack, Sarah, and just follow because you love him.
+Yeah, I'm going to say, I just dialed this up.

 And Sarah, the most recent tweet is a retweet of you.